 I started teaching guitar in the Spring of 1996 while pursuing my degree.
 Teaching guitar became a passion once I realized (with help from my mentor Tom Hess) that it was the career that made the best use of all my skills.
 Right after my graduation I've been teaching guitar as my only job ever since.

 Q&A With Mike Walsh

 When Did You Start Playing Guitar And Did Any Band Influence Your Decision To Start?

 I started playing when I just turned 14, in the middle of 8th grade.
-I had heard Metallica’s "And Justice For All" over Winter break and was amazed at how cool the guitar could be.
+I had heard Metallica’s "And Justice For All" over Winter break and was amazed at how cool the guitar could sound.
 I was hooked and went to find an old Les Paul imitation I had laying around as a gift from a relative, and practiced everyday from then on.